aprilnovak/nekRSDoc/source/detailed_usage.rst

 nekRS conveniently allows the user to define their own parameters in the ``.par`` file that can then be accessed in the ``.udf`` functions.
 This is useful for programmatically setting boundary conditions, forcing terms, and many other simulation settings.
-For instance, suppose that the inlet velocity will vary from run to run and is possibly used in several places in the ``.udf`` functions.
+For instance, suppose that the initial condition for velocity will vary from run to run and is possibly used in several places in the ``.udf`` functions.
 Rather than continually edit the ``.udf`` file (which will require repeated just-in-time compilation), these settings can be set with user-defined parameters in the ``.par`` file.

-As an example, we will define a parameter named ``inletVelocity`` in the ``VELOCITY`` block.
+As an example, we will define a parameter named ``initialVelocity`` in the ``VELOCITY`` block.

 .. code-block :: xml